awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [PostgreSQL Version 9\.3\.16 on Amazon RDS](#PostgreSQL.Concepts.General.version9316)
 + [PostgreSQL Version 9\.3\.14 on Amazon RDS](#PostgreSQL.Concepts.General.version9314)
 + [PostgreSQL Version 9\.3\.12 on Amazon RDS](#PostgreSQL.Concepts.General.version9312)

+#### PostgreSQL Version 10\.1 on Amazon RDS<a name="PostgreSQL.Concepts.General.version101"></a>

+PostgreSQL version 10\.1 contains several bug fixes for issues in release 10\.
+For more information on the fixes in 10\.1, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-1.html) and the [PostgreSQL 10 commmunity announcement](https://www.postgresql.org/about/news/1786/)\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+PostgreSQL version 10\.1 includes the following changes:

++ **Declarative table partitioning** – PostgreSQL 10 adds table partitioning to SQL syntax and native tuple routing\.

++ **Parallel queries** – When you create a new PostreSQL 10\.1 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
+The parameter [max\_parallel\_workers\_per\_gather](https://www.postgresql.org/docs/10/static/runtime-config-resource.html#GUC-MAX-PARALLEL-WORKERS-PER-GATHER) is set to 2 by default, but you can modify it to support your specific workload requirements\.

++ **Support for the International Compontents for Unicode \(ICU\)** – You can use the ICU library to provide explicitly versioned collations\.
+Amazon RDS for PostgreSQL 10\.1 is compiled with ICU version 60\.2\.
+For more information about ICU implementation in PostgreSQL, see [Collation Support](https://www.postgresql.org/docs/10/static/collation.html)\.

++ **Huge pages** – Huge pages is a feature of the Linux kernel that uses multiple page size capabilities of modern hardware architectures\.
+Amazon RDS for PostgreSQL supports huge pages with a global configuration parameter\.
+When you create a new PostgreSQL 10\.1 instance with RDS, the `huge_pages` parameter is set to `"on"` for the` default.postgres10` parameter group\.
+You can modify this setting to support your specific workload requirements\.

++ **PL/v8 update** – PL/v8 is a procedural language that allows you to write functions in JavaScript that you can then call from SQL\.
+This release of PostgreSQL supports version 2\.1\.0 of PL/v8\.

++ **Renaming of xlog and location** – In PostgreSQL version 10 the abbreviation "xlog" has changed to "wal", and the term "location" has changed to "lsn"\.
+For more information, see [ https://www\.postgresql\.org/docs/10/static/release\-10\.html\#id\-1\.11\.6\.8\.4](https://www.postgresql.org/docs/10/static/release-10.html#id-1.11.6.8.4)\.

++ **tsearch2 module** – Amazon RDS will continue to provide the `tsearch2` module in PostgreSQL version 10, but will remove it in the next major version release\.
+If your application uses tsearch2 functions update it to use the equivalent functions the core engine provides\.
+For more information about using `tsearch2`, see [tsearch2 module](https://www.postgresql.org/docs/9.6/static/tsearch2.html)\.

+For the complete list of extensions supported by Amazon RDS PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.6\.6 on Amazon RDS<a name="PostgreSQL.Concepts.General.version966"></a>